-The parking lot at Magic Kingdom is at the Ticket and Transportation, approximately a mile from the theme park entrance.
-Guests will either walk or ride a tram to the Ticket and Transportation center.
-Following that, they need to take a monorail or ferry boat to the Magic Kingdom gates from the Ticket and Transportation Center.
+The parking lot at Magic Kingdom is at the Ticket and Transportation Center, approximately a mile from the theme park entrance.
+Guests will either walk or ride a tram to the Ticket and Transportation Center.
+Security and bag check for Magic Kingdom is located at the Ticket and Transportation Center.
+After going through security guests need to take a monorail, ferry boat, or bus to the Magic Kingdom gates from the Ticket and Transportation Center.

 Guests park at lots adjacent to the Epcot theme park.
 Lots are named Discover, Amaze, Journey, Imagine, Create, and Wonder.
 Guests may walk or take tram transportation to the Epcot entrance from the parking lots.

 At Hollywood Studios guests park in lots adjacent to the theme park.
 The lot names include: Television, Stage, Film, and Music.
 Guests may walk or utilize tram service from the parking lot to the park gates.
 With the Hollywood Studios expansion, the entrance may be relocated and the lots reconfigured.

 At Animal Kingdom guests park adjacent to the park and may walk or utilize a tram to get to the park entrance.
 Lot names include: Peacock, Butterfly, Unicorn, Dinosaur, and Giraffe.

 There is no fee to park at Disney Springs.
 There are 2 parking garages, orange and lime, that feature great technology.
 Outside the parking garages there are signs that lists the number of available spots, and above the parking spots are red and green lights that indicate whether the spots are occupied.
 There is no bus transportation from Disney Springs to the theme parks.